 6 Graph Streaming I: Connectivity Design a streaming algorithm that counts the number of connected components.
-Analyse the space consumption, the update time, and the query time of your algorithm.
+Analyse the space and the update and query time of your algorithm.

-7 Graph Streaming II: Shortest Paths The following algorithm produces a graph H that we can use to compute an estimate of the shortest path between any pair of vertices in the unweighted graph G as its edges arrive in a stream.
-Let $d_G(u, v)$ and $d_H(u, v)$ be the distance between the nodes u and v in G and H, respectively.
+7 Graph Streaming II: Shortest Paths The following algorithm produces a graph H that we can use to compute an estimate of the shortest path between any pair of vertices in the streamed graph G. Let $d_G(u, v)$ and $d_H(u, v)$ be the distance between the nodes u and v in G and H, respectively.
+Let $\alpha \ge 2$ be a constant integer.